Lage Zwaluwe-'s-Hertogenbosch railway: Construction

 The section from Vlijmen to 's-Hertogenbosch would be the last and most costly section of the railway.
-A first version of the plan for this section had been proposed by the government October 1883, but had been rejected due to the high cost of 3,000,000 guilders.
+A first version of the plan for this section had been proposed by the government in October 1883, but had been rejected due to the high cost of 3,000,000 guilders.
 In February 1887 a new proposal that cost 2,766,000 was made.
-By then the construction had become entangled in the operation to move the railway station of 's-Hertogenbosch, which was still a wooden construction at the time.
-'S-Hertogenbosch wanted to do this, because it the grounds west of the city center were the only ones that could be made suitable for building at reasonable cost.
+By then the construction had become entangled in relocation of the wood railway station of 's-Hertogenbosch.
+'S-Hertogenbosch wanted to do this, because the grounds west of the city center were the only ones that could be made suitable for building at reasonable cost.
 This engineering problem was explained in February 1887 on account of the expropriation law for the railway from Cromvoirt! to 's-Hertogenbosch.
-Things then could have become much worse when a committee from the House of Representatives said that the stretch could be made be made much cheaper once the Bergse Maas was finished, because the railway would then no longer have to be on high dykes.
+Things then could have become much worse when a committee from the House of Representatives said that the stretch could be made much cheaply once the Bergse Maas was finished, because the railway would then no longer have to be on high dykes.
 However, in May 1887 expropriation law for the last section was approved.
 The only change in the law was that the railroad would be constructed at 7 m above Amsterdam Ordnance Datum, instead of constructing the new station and the line at 9 m above AOD.
 In October 1888 the expropriation was halted again, probably because of another change in the plans.

 On 29 December 1888 the construction of the railway proper from Vlijmen was finally tendered.
 The expected price was 482,000 guilders.
 The tender was won by A.D. van Seters and N. van Haaren from 's-Hertogenbosch for 481,000 guilders.
 On 14 October 1890 the stretch from Vlijmen to 's-Hertogenbosch was officially opened.
 At the time it was connected to the old railway station of 's-Hertogenbosch.